jlin3/substreamsdk/README.md

-# Substream SDK - One-File Unity Streaming
+# Substream SDK - Easy Unity Streaming Demo

-Stream your Unity games to the web with just ONE file!
+Stream your Unity games with minimal setup!

 ## 🎮 Two Ways to Use